umccr/infrastructure/cdk/apps/dev_worker/README.md

 4. Log into the instance:
 `ssm i-....`
 5. Shut down the instance and stack:
-*Assumes no other instances have been launched from this folder - verify STACK_NAME in context* `cdk destroy`
+*Assumes no other instances have been launched from this folder - verify STACK_NAME in file `.stack_name`* `cdk destroy`

 ## Observe the cdk.json